 Half the price of the standard Apple Music plan, it’s designed for those that like to use Siri to command their Apple devices (although how many people that really is remains to be seen).

 Over the years, Amazon has launched several different streaming services.
 The best, which competes with the likes of Spotify and Apple Music, is Amazon Music HD.

 This is a high-quality music service to rival audiophile-grade services, like Tidal, at a great value price.
-It brings users lossless FLAC audio at 24-bit/192kHz, while many other services only offer 320kbps.
+It brings users lossless FLAC audio at 24-bit/192kHz, while Spotify only offers 320kbps.

 Amazon Music Unlimited subscribers can upgrade to the high-quality streaming audio – which used to be reserved for Amazon Music HD subscribers – for free.
-This means it’s on par with Apple Music for offering a free audio quality upgrade – other services require you to pay extra, like Tidal and, soon, Spotify.
+This means it’s on par with Apple Music for offering a free audio quality upgrade – other services require you to pay extra, like Tidal and, soon (if it ever makes good on its promise), Spotify.